Twin Valley South High School

 Twin Valley South High School is a public high school in West Alexandria, Ohio.
 It is the only high school in the Twin Valley Community Local School District.
-Their colors are scarlet and gray, and are known as the Panthers.
+The school colors are scarlet and gray, and the mascot is the Panthers.
 Their main rival is Tri-County High School, located in Lewisburg, Ohio.

 Athletics

 School sports include football, cross country, golf, boys and girls basketball, baseball, softball, volleyball, wrestling, co-ed track, and marching band.